Miss Mustard Seed’s Milk Paint

 Miss Mustard Seed’s Milk Paint come in 25 Stunning colours and have each been chosen and named by Marian.
 There are whites, neutrals and a few vivids to give you that pop of colour we all desire here and there in our home decor.
 Each colour can be mixed to make custom colours.

-As with all good quality furniture paint some prep is required, the surface must be clean, dust free and depending on what finish you want to achieve the surface might need a quick sand, use the sandpaper like it was a cloth and give the surface a quick wipe over.
+As with all good quality furniture paint some prep is required, the surface must be clean, dust free and depending on what finish you want to achieve the surface might need a quick sand, use the sandpaper use it like it is a cloth and give the surface a quick wipe over.
 If you are desiring the ‘chippy’ look then you would skip the sanding and just mix the paint and apply straight onto the surface.
 If you desire a solid colour with no chipping and you are painting a previously finished wood surface a quick prep and bonding agent is advised.

 Painting with Milk Paint.